 Benefits of Stevia

 - Weight management: Stevia rebaudiana contains no sugars, calories or carbohydrates.

 - Cravings: The ‘honey leaf’s ‘ sweet taste lasts longer than sugars.

 - Diabetes and Hypoglycemia: the ‘sweet leaf’ does not create an insulin response and actually nourishes the pancreas which helps regulate blood sugar.

 - Cardiovascular: ‘Sweetleaf’ lowers blood pressure.

 - Fights Cavities: The ‘sweet herb’ is antibacterial and its sugar-like compounds do not feed oral bacteria.

 - Skin Care: When used topically in liquid form helps smooth out wrinkles.
-Antibacterial properties also helps with acne.
+Antibacterial properties also help with acne.

-- Good Digestion: The ‘candy leaf’ taken with meals as a tea improves digestions and soothes stomach upset.
+- Good Digestion: The ‘candy leaf’ taken with meals as a tea improves digestion and soothes stomach upset.

 - Fights Yeast Infections: ‘Sweet Chrysanthemum’ does not feed candida or other yeast and it fights is slightly antibacterial and anti-fungal.

 An easy way to think about Stevia is that it is the exact opposite of white sugar.

 - For centuries the native peoples of South America have used this common plant with no side effects.

 - Japan has been using stevia and stevia extracts as a sugar substitute since 1971 with no known problems.
 Japan even uses it in its soft drinks.

 - Somehow in many parts of the world – stevia has been banned or restricted even though comprehensive research reviews by the World Health Organization and other scientific organizations has shown no safety concerns when it is taken in normal amounts.
 (Any food particularly if extracted can be taken too much.)